Skip to content

 11. European Sculpture and Decorative Arts

-The European Sculpture and Decorative Arts collection holds 50,000 objects from Western Europe during the early fifteenth century to the early twentieth century.
+The European Sculpture and Decorative Arts collection holds 50,000 objects from Western Europe from the early fifteenth century to the early twentieth century.

-Some of the amazing sculptures on display are Clodion’s The Intoxication of Wine, Bernini’s Bacchanal: A Faun Teased by Children sculpture and Perseus with the Head of Medusa by Antonio Canova.
-Objects that you will also see in this collection include a processional cross, writing table, coin cabinet and a 17th Century stove.
+Some of the amazing sculptures on display are Clodion’s The Intoxication of Wine, Bernini’s Bacchanal: A Faun Teased by Children sculpture, and Antonio Canova’s Perseus with the Head of Medusa.
+Objects in this collection include a processional cross, a writing table, a coin cabinet, and a 17th-century stove.

 12. Greek and Roman Art

-The Museum’s collection of Greek and Roman art comprises more than 30,000 works ranging in date from the Neolithic period to A.D.
-312. Some highlights of the Greek and Roman Art collection include a Limestone sarcophagus: the Amathus sarcophagus, a Gold armband with Herakles knot, a Bronze chariot inlaid with ivory and a Marble statue of Eirene (the personification of peace).
+The Museum’s collection of Greek and Roman art comprises more than 30,000 works dating from the Neolithic period to A.D.
+312. Some highlights of the collection include a Limestone sarcophagus, the Amathus sarcophagus, a Gold armband with a Herakles knot, a Bronze chariot inlaid with ivory, and a Marble statue of Eirene (the personification of peace).

 13. Islamic Art

 The Met’s collection of Islamic art ranges from the seventh to the twenty-first century.
-The collection has more than 15,000 objects on display which reflect the great diversity of the cultural traditions from Spain to Indonesia.
-Included in the collection is a Mosque Lamp for the Mausoleum, an Astrolabe, rugs, carpets, manuscripts, lanterns, an armlet and a Damascus Room.
+The collection has more than 15,000 objects on display, reflecting the great diversity of the cultural traditions from Spain to Indonesia.
+The collection includes a Mosque Lamp for the Mausoleum, an Astrolabe, rugs, carpets, manuscripts, lanterns, an armlet and a Damascus Room.

 14. The Robert Lehman Collection